Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 package.json is a file containing dependency/package information, scripts to be run using npm, and other data about your project.

-package-lock.json holds information on dependencies which dependencies require and special information that should rarely change.
+package-lock.json holds information on requested dependencies, which dependencies are required for the requested dependencies, and special information that should rarely change.
 You should never have to do anything with this file, and it should **_definitely_** be included in a Git repository.

 tsconfig.json holds information about your Typescript configuration.